Gemma Owen wearing Halo

 4Star

-What better seal of approval for a cross-country helmet, than William Fox-Pitt and Boyd Martin?
+What better seal of approval for a cross-country helmet than William Fox-Pitt and Ros Canter?

-Other features include a unique magnetic closure, so you can do the buckle up with one hand, the patented GRpx harness system for a secure fit, plus our Free Fit ventilation system and Coolmax mesh for the coolest ride yet.
+Other features include a unique magnetic closure for one-handed fastening, the patented GRpx harness system for a secure fit, plus our Free Fit ventilation system and Coolmax mesh.

-The MS1 Pro is our first jockey skull to incorporate MIPS technology (Multi-Directional Impact Protection System), which protects the brain against rotational motion.
+The MS1 Pro is our first jockey skull to incorporate Mips® technology (Multi-Directional Impact Protection System), which helps protect the brain against rotational motion.

-The MS1 also features our generous ten ventilation slots and removable headband, so you can keep your helmet fresh and clean for the next event.
+This helmet meets three international safety standards.
+It also features ten ventilation slots and a removable headband, so you can keep your helmet fresh and clean for the next event.

 Dressage